w3c/wcag3/guidelines/groups/error-handling/correct-errors/error-notification.md

 type: foundational
 ---

-When an error is detected, users are notified visually and programatically that an error has occurred.
+When an error is detected, users are notified visually and programmatically that an error has occurred.